angshu-min-js/python_technical_interview/README.md

 Preparing for anything is difficult and specially a technical interview if you don't a CS degree.
 But it's not impossible, the big secret is ......."Practice".
 Well, isn't that obvious but that's really all to it.
 Let me summarise:
-- Pick a language, Python is really easy to start with, you don't have to worry about learning the language and you can easily drive into solving problems
+- Pick a language, Python is really easy to start with, you don't have to worry about learning the language and you can easily dive into solving problems and algorithms
-- Solve problems, start with the basics and slowly you can move forward, SOLVE PROBLEMS EVERYDAY!
+- Solve problems and learn algorithms, start with the basics and slowly you can move forward, SOLVE PROBLEMS EVERYDAY!
 - Learn JAVA.
-After you're comfortable with python and basic algorithm and data structures you can move on to JAVA.
-JAVA really helps if you want to dive deep and learn Algorithms and Data Structures
+After you're comfortable with python and basic algorithm you can move on to JAVA.
+JAVA really good with data structures and if you want to dive deep and learn Algorithms and Data Structures JAVA is the best.
+Period.

 ### Few online python resourses:
 1. https://www.coursera.org/specializations/python : This is an excellent course!